jerboa88/NoBS/README.md

 ## 🤝 Contributing
 This is an experimental project but input is welcome :).
-[SemVer](http://semver.org/) is used for versioning.

 ## 🧾 License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+## 🖇️ Related
+**[Gulp]**: A toolkit to automate & enhance your workflow.
+Write individual, focused tasks and compose them into larger operations, providing you with speed and accuracy while reducing repetition.

 ## 💕 Funding